elestio-examples/nextcloud-collabora/README.md

 # Activate CRON jobs

-Simplest way is to use CRON installed on the host instance, to configure it go to: https://[CI_CD_DOMAIN]/settings/admin and select CRON option in the list (recommended)
+Best setting is to use CRON option in Nextcloud, to configure it go to: https://[CI_CD_DOMAIN]/settings/admin and select CRON option in the list (recommended)